LUUUUUUUUUUL/LUUUUUUUUUUL/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🤔 &nbsp; Exploring new technologies and developing software solutions.
+  - 🤔 &nbsp; Exploring new technologies and developing software solutions.<br>
-  - 💼 &nbsp; I’m currently working on some secret projects.
+  - 💼 &nbsp; I’m currently working on some secret projects.<br>
-  - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
+  - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.<br>
   - ✍️ &nbsp; Pursuing Competitive Programming and Gaming as hobbies/side hustles.
 </div>
 </div>